 613-725-1733 ext 203

-Social interaction – Babies and toddlers benefit from the opportunity to socially interact with other children of similar age to them, this will greatly help them to understand, adapt and cope in different situations, situations that they might not be used to within their own home.
+Social interaction – Babies and toddlers benefit from the opportunity to interact socially with children of a similar age.
+This will greatly help them to understand, adapt and cope in different situations, situations that they might not be used to within their own home.

-Confident building – Children seem to have a natural ability to be confident.
-You can stand a child in front of an audience and ask them to sing a song, and usually they’d be happy to, but as an adult it can be a lot more difficult, I guess because we’re more aware of things around us and what others might be thinking.
-Anyway, social interaction within playgroups encourages a lot of confident building, which in my mind is essential for children, especially as they develop into older kids and into their teens.
+Confidence building – Children seem to have a natural ability to be confident.
+You can stand a child in front of an audience and ask them to sing a song, and usually they will be happy to do so.
+As an adult, it can be a lot more difficult, likely because we’re more aware of things around us and what others might be thinking.
+Social interaction within playgroups encourages a lot of confidence-building, which is essential for children as they grow up.

-Meeting other parents – Playgroups doesn’t just benefit babies and toddlers but also parents, as a dad I also get to enjoy the benefits of adult interaction, meeting and engaging with other mums and dads, learning new things and seeing how my own children cope in different environments and situations, which helps me to understand their needs better.
+Meeting other parents – Playgroups don’t just benefit babies and toddlers, but also parents.
+Moms and dads get to enjoy the benefits of adult interaction, meeting and engaging with other parents and learning new things.
+Seeing how their children cope in different environments and situations can lead to a better understanding of their needs.

-Meeting their mental and physical needs – Playgroups are great for encouraging stimulation in babies and toddlers, and as parents we know how important stimulation is both mentally and in meeting children’s physical needs.
+Meeting their mental and physical needs – Playgroups are great for encouraging stimulation in babies and toddlers.
+As parents, we know how important stimulation is in meeting children’s needs, both mentally and physically.

-Give your children a head start for pre-school - Finally, the benefits of taking your child to playgroups is that it prepares and gives them a good head start for pre-school amongst other things.
+Give your children a head start for pre-school - Finally, another benefit of taking your child to playgroups is that it prepares and gives them a good head start for pre-school, amongst other things.

 A group of clients and staff sing together in Bethany Hope Centre's Playroom.